 3. Tap your network when you’re a beginner real estate agent.

 If there’s one thing that every real estate agent needs to feel comfortable doing, it’s networking.
 In this case, your family and friends will likely end up being your first clients.
 With that in mind, as soon as you join the real estate business, you’re going to want to make sure that everyone in your immediate circle knows about your new career.
 Often family members will be happy to have you as their listing agent to help get your real estate career off the ground.

 For most people, this means that it’s time to get chatty.
 While it’s one thing to make new business cards and to update your LinkedIn profile, it’s another to make sure that you come to the forefront of your family and friend’s minds when they think about buying or selling a home.

 Particularly when you are first starting out in the real estate business, you’re going to want to take every opportunity to let your network know that you are in the business and ready to work.
 You should absolutely not hesitate to ask your connections for referrals.

 4. Invest in marketing efforts.

 Unfortunately, though, not every transaction that you do will be a referral.
-To that end, it’s important to step up your marketing game when you are trying to get your business off the ground.
+To that end, it’s important to step up your marketing game when you are trying to get your business off the ground and find prospective buyers.
 Ideally, you should try a mix of approaches, including the following:

 - Cold calling: Calling people on the phone and asking if they are looking to buy or sell their home in the near future